Sharkem11111111/frail/README_IPA_BUILD.md

-# Frail IPA Build Guide
+# Frail Unsigned IPA Build Guide

-This branch (`frail-ipa-build`) is dedicated to building iOS IPA files for the Frail fitness app.
+This branch (`frail-ipa-build`) is dedicated to building unsigned iOS IPA files for the Frail fitness app.
+These IPAs are suitable for testing and development purposes.

 ## 🚀 Quick Start

 ### Prerequisites
 - macOS computer (required for iOS development)
 - Xcode installed and updated
-- Apple Developer Account
+- Apple Developer Account (optional for unsigned builds)
-- Valid provisioning profile
+- Valid provisioning profile (optional for unsigned builds)
-- Valid code signing certificate
+- Valid code signing certificate (optional for unsigned builds)

 ### Building the IPA